Attenuating Dynamics of Strongly Interacting Fermionic Superfluids in SYK Solvable Models: Numerical Results

 \section{Numerical Results}

 In this section, we present numerical results both in thermal equilibrium and for quench dynamics.
-In both cases, we find the paring strength is suppressed by the SYK random interactions.
-This qualitatively matches the observation in cold atom experiments.
+In both cases, we find the pairing strength is suppressed by the SYK random interactions.
+This qualitatively matches the observation in the cold atom experiment \cite{KohlDecayRevivalTransient2021}.